By Sydney Levine | Sydneys Buzz January 8, 2015 at 11:45AM

 The viewer is brought into a space of associations they make on their own, the film is more like poetry where the feeling of the viewer is the private one of the viewer, not one the film imposes.

-Yes, each sister enters a new reality and comes out changed, and I was left thinking there was nothing better of the two life choices, the “normal” life of love and family and the “spiritual” life of simple living and silent devotion.
+Yes, each woman enters a new reality and comes out changed, and I was left thinking there was nothing better of the two life choices, the “normal” life of love and family and the “spiritual” life of simple living and silent devotion.
 There needs to be some balance between the two, but what is that?
 I still don’t know.

 On a last note: I noticed in the end credits you thanked Alfonso Cuarón.
 Why was that?